-- Yes: The provider (1) conducts due diligences for high social risks sectors to identify risk mitigation measures; (2) incentivizes customers from high social risks sectors to apply risk mitigation measures; (3) monitors whether the customer's economic activities result in harm. - Partially: The provider is incentivizing customers from high social risks sectors to apply some risk mitigation measures, but not on a formal, systematic and regular basis or without monitoring whether customers apply these measures and if harm occurs. - No: The provider is lending to customers from high social risks sectors, but is not incentivizing them to apply any risk mitigation measure or monitoring whether the customers' economic activities result in harm. - N/A: The providing is not lending to any high social risks sector.
+- Yes: The provider (1) conducts due diligences for high social risks sectors to identify risk mitigation measures; (2) incentivizes customers from high social risks sectors to apply risk mitigation measures; (3) monitors whether the customer's economic activities result in harm. - Partially: The provider is incentivizing customers from high social risks sectors to apply some risk mitigation measures, but not on a formal, systematic and regular basis or without monitoring whether customers apply these measures and if harm occurs. - No: The provider is lending to customers from high social risks sectors, but is not incentivizing them to apply any risk mitigation measure or monitoring whether the customers' economic activities result in harm. - N/A: The provider does not make business loans.